Music is the healing force of the Universe”

 The music, a unique blend of classical music with Afro American jazz (both Steve Coleman and Ron Carter acted as her mentors) and Afro Caribbean rhythms, displays incredible vocal flexibility (in a made-up tongue) and exudes total freedom on the double bass.

-A fantastic album from start to finish, with the highlights being “Mare Undarum Part II” and especially the Heitor Villa-Lobos composition “Valsa – Choro“ on which she sings and adlibs in a new language.
-Breathless!
+A fantastic album from start to finish, with the highlights being “Mare Undarum Part II” and especially the Heitor Villa-Lobos composition “Valsa – Choro“ on which Saint-Aimé sings and ad libs in in breathtaking fashion.
 I for one haven’t heard anything more original and more beautiful last year.
 “Feuillée et Beer” with Saint-Aimé duetting with Guillaume Latil isn’t even 2 min long yet is better entire discographies of many artists.

 The instrumental piece “Cum Mortuis In Lingua Mortuis“, which features Irving Acao on tenor saxophone on a composition by Modest Mussorgsky closes this faultless album, which will surely become a staple in years to come.